DAI-Lab-HERALD/General-Framework/Framework/README.md

 ```
 new_experiment.set_modules(Data_sets, Data_params, Splitters, Models, Metrics)
 ```

+As each module is applied to each other module, this will then result in up to $len(Data\_sets) \cdot len(Data\_params) \cdot num_{splits} \cdot len(Models) \cdot len(Metrics) = 4 \cdot 2 \cdot 4 \cdot 3 \cdot 2$ calculated metrics.
+It must be noted that $len(Splitters)$ is not necessarily identical to $num_{splits}$, as by using the key 'repetition', each entry in Splitters can spawn multiple different training/testing splits.
+However, the actual value might be slightly lower, as some combinations might not be applicable (for example, splitting by location is not possible for datasets with only one recorded location).

 ## Set the experiment hyperparameters
 Besides selecting the modules, one must also set some hyperparameters for the overall framework.